DmitrySlesarev/Book-1/README.md

-# Book-1
+# Learn Python The Hard Way by Zed Shaw
-Here is the bunch of completed exercises from the book #1;
+All the exercises from the book in the single file.
+Enjoy!